 STG’s business is based on production, sales and distribution of cigars, pipe tobacco and fine cut tobacco.
-The company is the largest cigar manufacturer in Europe and the world’s largest manufacturer within pipe tobacco.
+The company is a leading cigar manufacturer in Europe and a world leading manufacturer within pipe tobacco.
 The Group’s products are sold in 115 countries all over the world.
 The total number of employees amounts to 3,400 – of which 500 in Denmark.

 It was announced today that Skandinavisk Holding, which owns all the shares in Scandinavian Tobacco Group, has signed an agreement with Swedish Match AB to establish a joint company within cigars, pipe tobacco and fine cut tobacco.
 Skandinavisk Holding will contribute the STG Group’s total business whereas Swedish Match will contribute its cigar company (apart from first and foremost its US mass market cigar business) as well as its pipe tobacco activities.
 The new company will be owned 51% by Skandinavisk Holding and 49% by Swedish Match.

 The new company will be headquartered in Denmark, and Anders C. Friis, CEO of STG, will become CEO, whereas STG’s Chairman, Jørgen Tandrup, will become Chairman of the Supervisory Board.
 Conny Karlsson, Chairman of the Supervisory Board in Swedish Match, will become Deputy Chairman.
-The combined entity will be the world’s second largest cigar company and will strengthen its position as the world’s largest pipe tobacco manufacturer.
-The company will be market leader on a number of European markets within both cigars and pipe tobacco and will hold approx. 30% of the US market for premium (hand-rolled) cigars.
+The combined entity will be a world leading cigar company and will strengthen its position as a world leading pipe tobacco manufacturer.
+The company will be a market leader on a number of European markets within both cigars and pipe tobacco and will hold approx. 30% of the US market for premium (hand-rolled) cigars.
 The transaction is subject to approval by the competition authorities expected to occur during the third quarter of 2010.
 Reference is made to the separate announcement made today by Skandinavisk Holding and to www.st-group.com.